Vintage USALite Flashlights #3

 They either made flashlights under a different brand name or made flashlights for another company.
 The BEST and the two Marathon flashlights, (on the right) are from the 1920's.
 They could be a spin-off, Eveready was only sold by authorized dealers, they made American which were for sale other than authorized retailers.
 Maybe Best and Marathon was the USALite version of the American flashlight.
 On the other hand, the name Eveready does not appear on an American light, so why put USALite on a Best or a Marathone.
 Or, maybe this was a line made for a retailer, like Blake made Homart only sold by Sears, but, Blank's name is not on the flashlight.
 To Be Continued...

-UPDATE: I have two more hard to find USALite flashlights.
-This one is licensed by USALite with yet another brand name on the end cap...
+UPDATE: I have two more hard to find USALite flashlights, showed above.
+These have licensed under USALite with yet another brand name, (Marathon) on the end cap...
 Marathone, along with the USALite name.
 Pat. date of Dec.
 10th 1918 located on the switch.
 All three flashlights have the same Pat. date.

 All you need to do now is move your mouse pointer over a flashlight to view an enlarged photo with a short description on each flashlight.